Hiking Within & Outside of Patagonia

-Hiking within Patagonia
+Hiking Within Patagonia

-Patagonia Train Track Trail.
 Wind your way east of town along Sonoita Creek, bordering the Cienega of Sacaton grass.
 Patagonia was once a swampy area covered in this unique habitat type.
 Find the trailhead near City Hall on 3rd Ave.
 You’ll see a map next to the old Patagonia Train Station.
-Walk east on the north (sidewalk) side of Hwy 82, cross the bridge and find the path to the trail on your right.
+Walk east on the south (sidewalk) side of Hwy 82, cross the bridge and find the path to the trail on your right.

-Hiking Outside of Patagonia
+Hiking Outside Patagonia